Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 # TZSH-Softkey

 tzsh-softkey is library for control the softkey window which shows the software buttons such as back and home buttons.
-You can use the tzsh-softkey manipulate softkey window's visible state, expandable state and opacity state.
+You can manipulate the tzsh-softkey manipulate softkey window's visible state, expandable state and opacity state.
 Each of states are taking following properties.

 - **Visible State**: You can show or hide the softkey window.
 If show, the softkey window will appear.
 And hide, the softkey window will be hidden.